standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 ![Tutorial1 ConceptualModel](img_cimpl/cimplTutorial1_ConceptModel.png)

-While this case is very simple, diagrams of this sort are valuable to the non-technical community, and to drive further design of the model.
+Diagrams of this sort may be valuable to the community reviewing and using the implementation guide, especially when the model is complex, and can serve as a basis from which to drive further design of the model.

 ### Create a List of Data Elements